 Skittles adgame Darkened Skye suffered from this in spades.
 The hitboxes on the enemies and the character's weapon were smaller than the sprites and the character's hitbox was bigger.
 Leading to hilarious rage-inducing situations when you're flailing away at a little flying lizard and doing no damage at all, while it kills you by clawing at the air a foot and a half away from you.

 Neopets released a game that, as part of a plot, was a re-skinned version of an older game.
 This is notable because the original game sprite was significantly smaller than the re-skinned sprite, but the hitbox remained the same.
 This was ostensibly a good thing until you realize that the center of the hitbox was located several pixels below the sprite itself, meaning that you had to fly higher than you thought you would to keep from dying.
 Bear in mind that this game is designed to constantly have your character descend unless you're consciously rising, so there's significantly more danger from scraping the bottom of the screen than the top to begin with.

 Non-Video Game Examples:

 Live Action TV

-Came up as a plot point in an episode of CSI: New York.
-An Xbox used in a Gears Of War 3 tournament had been hacked to give one player a much smaller hitbox, and everyone else a much bigger one.
+Came up as a plot point in an episode of CSI: NY.
+An Xbox used in a Gears of War 3 tournament had been hacked to give one player a much smaller hitbox, and everyone else a much bigger one.